Illustrations of Carrots in Ancient

 This all makes for a complex history but there are two lines or branches generally identified in classifying the lineage of a herbal.
 Perhaps the most important is the five volume pharmacopoeia/herbal, 'De Materia Medica' by Dioscorides from the first century AD, which represents the Greek/Arabic tradition.
 This work also supplies much of the textual origin for the other branch, the latin tradition, referred to as Pseudo-Apuleius (sometimes called Apuleius Platonic, to distinguish him or them from a number of other authors from the middle ages called Apuleius).
 The original Pseudo-Apuleius Herbal was produced in about the 5th century AD.

 Like other manuscript books, herbals were "published" through repeated copying by hand, either by professional scribes or by the readers themselves.
 In the process of making a copy, the copyist would often translate, expand, adapt, or reorder the content.
-Most of the original herbals have been lost; many have survived only as later copies (of copies of copies!), and many others are known only through references from other texts.
+Most of the original herbals have been lost; many have survived only as later copies (of copies of copies!), and many others are known only through references from other texts, with pictures not made from direct natural observation.
 They tend to follow the same pattern - the plant's physical appearance, smell, taste and natural habitat, followed by a discussion on any known medicinal qualities, culinary virtues, and then any useful products obtained from the plants roots, leaves, seeds or flowers.
 Sadly colour variations (of carrot) were rarely described until much later.

 European herbal medicine is rooted in the works of classical writers such as Pliny the Elder who wrote Historia Naturalis (here); and Dioscorides (here), a Greek physician and author of the first known illustrated guide to medicinal plants whose De Materia Medica (78 C. E.) formed the basis of herbals in Europe for 1,500 years and the most influential herbal of all time.